OfficeDev/office-js-docs-pr/docs/design/contextual-tabs.md

     - The `id` and `type` properties are mandatory.
     - The value of `type` can be either "ExecuteFunction" or "ShowTaskpane".
-    - The `functionName` property is only used when the value of `type` is "ExecuteFunction`.
+    - The `functionName` property is only used when the value of `type` is `ExecuteFunction`.
 It is the name of a function defined in the FunctionFile.
 For more information about the FunctionFile, see [Basic concepts for Add-in Commands](add-in-commands.md).
     - In a later step, you will map this action to a button on the contextual tab.

     ```json